jackdomleo7/jackdomleo.dev/blog/2022/software-developer-job-hunting-is-not-simple.md

 We all have come across a job advert with no salary range whatsoever.
 These are mostly hated by candidates because they want to know upfront what salary range they're applying for and if a job advert is missing a salary range, it can certainly put many applicants off.
 In the past, I have applied for a fair few roles with a missing salary because I wanted to see how they went and I got very mixed results...
 One asked for my current salary, one didn't ask my current salary but asked for my salary expectations, and were surprised when I asked for a figure so low (it's fair to say I wasn't up to date on the market or my worth) but offered me my asking salary anyway, and one didn't ask for my current salary, didn't ask for my expectations, and just straight up offered a salary, which was reasonably fair.
 My opinion, if a job advert has no salary range, and the role sounds like it could be for you, still consider applying for it and see how the process goes, it could be good practise.
 They may even think you are worth more than you think you are and offer you a higher salary than you initially thought you'd get.

 Recently I was looking for frontend developer roles and was comparing salaries.
 The most confusing thing was frontend developer salaries ranged from £22k to £90k.
 For those unfamiliar with the Great British Pound (£GBP) and its worth, these salaries range from not a lot, to mega money.
 So looking for market comparison to try and work out my worth was difficult.
-I read a few of these job adverts and job adverts for £22k sounded extrememly similar to roles for £90k - I assumed a lot of the £90k roles were missing key responsibilities that make the role worth so much money.
+I read a few of these job adverts and job adverts for £22k sounded extremely similar to roles for £90k - I assumed a lot of the £90k roles were missing key responsibilities that make the role worth so much money.

-With the help of speaking to a few recruiters and reading [Talent Club's 2022 European Tech Salary Report](https://bit.ly/3loK5LI), I was able to find a salary range that I felt fit my worth and very shortly I was applying for roles in that range and was very quickly offered 3 frontend developer roles within that range.
+With the help of speaking to a few recruiters and reading [talent.io's 2022 European Tech Salary Report](https://bit.ly/3loK5LI), I was able to find a salary range that I felt fit my worth and very shortly I was applying for roles in that range and was very quickly offered 3 frontend developer roles within that range.
 I wasn't aware I was worth 50% more than my current salary.
 It's always important to know your worth!

 During the <time datetime="2020">2020</time> COVID pandemic, software developer salaries took a huge hit, but they bounced back in <time datetime="2021">2021</time> and even further in <time datetime="2022">2022</time> with some roles having the potential to earn up to 50% more than before COVID.

+For those who don’t know about talent.io, they’re actually a selective tech recruitment platform with a community of +100,000 qualified tech professionals and 7,000 companies in Europe.
+They support both permanent and freelance jobs, on-site and remote, and have already helped more than 6,000 candidates find the job they deserve.
+Here’s out it works:
+- **Set your standards**: define your next ideal position by setting your desired role, tech stack, salary, and industry.
+- **Have companies apply to you**: hiring managers pitch you their position, mission, and team as well as a proposed salary range.
+You decide who you want to start discussing with.
+- **Choose the position you love best**: it takes 20 days on average to get hired on talent.io.

 <figure>
   <a href="https://bit.ly/3loK5LI" target="_blank">